CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

     %%accDescr: This graph illustrates how different types of development environments and ecosystems interconnect, what kind of roles you may find in these, and what type of metadata operations they may care to do

     %%
-    state "🟦 Importer" as author_importer
+    %%state "🟦 Importer" as author_importer
     state "🟥 Supplier, Owner" as author_owner
     state "🟨🟥 Maintainer, Author\n🟨 Custodian" as author_maintainer
     state "🟩 Distributor" as repository_distributor
-    state "🟦 Importer" as language_importer
+    %%state "🟦 Importer" as language_importer
     state "🟦🟨 Packager" as language_packager
     state "🟦🟨 OSS Steward" as language_steward
     state "🟨 Curator" as language_curator
     state "🟩 Distributor" as language_distributor
     state "🟦 Contributor" as external_contributor
-    state "🟦 Importer" as package_importer
+    %%state "🟦 Importer" as package_importer
     state "🟨 Patcher" as package_patcher
     state "🟨🟦 Builder\n🟨🟦 Packager\n🟨🟦 Assembler" as package_packager
     state "🟦🟨 OSS Steward" as package_steward
     state "🟨 Curator" as package_curator
     state "🟩 Distributor" as package_distributor
-    state "🟦 Importer" as integrator_importer
+    %%state "🟦 Importer" as integrator_importer
     state "🟥 Supplier, Manufacturer, Owner" as integrator_owner state "🟦🟨🟥 Integrator, Developer" as integrator_developer
     state "🟩🟨🟪 SBOM Censor" as integrator_censor